chodorowicz/ts-debounce/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-*Debounce* create a new function `g`, which when called will delay the invocation of the original function `f` until `n` milliseconds after it was last called.
+*Debounce* creates a new function `g`, which when called will delay the invocation of the original function `f` until `n` milliseconds after it was last called.

-It's very useful for scenarios where it's better to limit the number of times the function is called.
+It's very useful for scenarios when it's better to limit the number of times the function is called.
 E.g. think of search input which fetches data from API.
-It's enough display search results after user stopped entering characters for some time.
+It's enough display search results after user has stopped entering characters for some time.

 ## Install